judsonlmoore/judsonlmoore.com/_posts/blog/2020-03-04-consequences-of-rotary-youth-programs.md

 In my post [Why Travel While Young?](/why-travel-while-young/) I shared the below graph, which outlines some cookie-cutter phases of life and how these phases' responsibilities occupy a person's ability to be flexible.

-{% cloudinary /assets/images/2016/02/Why-Travel-While-Young-Graph.png alt="Why Travel While Young Graph" %}
+{% cloudinary post-image /assets/images/2016/02/Why-Travel-While-Young-Graph.png alt="Why Travel While Young Graph" %}

 Each of these phases comes with joys, advantages, and disadvantages of being flexible in your decision-making.
 For a deeper dive, read that blog post.
 The main take away is that youth = flexibility, and flexibility = capacity to choose happiness.